SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

      You have to enable Shared Memory access in the game settings.
 Please use the PCars 2 mode.

+If you have used the quick setup method of "Simulator Setup", the plugins might already have been installed.

 ### Important preparation for the Pitstop MFD handling in *Assetto Corsa Competizione* and *RaceRoom Racing Experience*

 Jona can control the pitstop settings, as you have seen in the dialog transcript above.
 Generally, this can be handled in the different simulation games using an API integration, with the exception of *Assetto Corsa Competizione* and *RaceRoom Racing Experience*.
 In the later cases, a special procedure using image recognition has been developed.
 Please see the documentation for the special preparation steps for [*Assetto Corsa Competizione*](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#important-preparation-for-the-pitstop-mfd-handling) and [*RaceRoom Racing Experience*](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#important-preparation-for-the-pitstop-mfd-handling-1) that might be necessary.